 The History of SMILE

-ReLEx SMILE was introduced in 2011 by ZEISS, and is performed using the ZEISS VisuMax femtosecond (ultrashort pulse) laser.
-Because of its safe treatment and quick recovery, ReLEx SMILE was brought into Singapore in 2014.
+SMILE was introduced in 2011 by ZEISS, as ReLEx SMILE.
+It is performed using the ZEISS VisuMax femtosecond (ultrashort pulse) laser.
+Because of its safe treatment and quick recovery, SMILE was brought into Singapore in 2014.
 And in 2016, it was introduced into the US after passing the US Food and Drug Administration’s (FDA) notoriously strict regulations and safety standards.

 - Wide range of suitability criteria (high myopia, thin corneas etc.)